 Renée Dunn Martin

-In addition, Ms. Moyer sits on the non-profit boards of the Mid-Peninsula Housing Coalition, the Foundation of the Fine Arts Museums, and is Vice Chair of the California Association of Port Authorities.
+In addition, Ms. Moyer sits on the non-profit boards of the Mid-Peninsula Housing Coalition and the Foundation of the Fine Arts Museums.
+She is the current President of the California Association of Port Authorities.

-Previously, Monique Moyer served as the City’s Director of Public Finance under Mayor Willie L. Brown, Jr. (1997-2004).
+Previously, Ms. Moyer served as the City’s Director of Public Finance under Mayor Willie L. Brown, Jr. (1997-2004).
 In addition to managing the City’s $2 billion municipal debt portfolio, Ms. Moyer represented Mayor Brown at CalPERS, the United Airlines bankruptcy and numerous other issues of financial complexity.
 In 2002, she proudly received the San Francisco Chamber of Commerce Public Managerial Leadership Award.
 She has been named annually as one of the San Francisco Business Times’ 150 Influential Women in Business from 2005-2011 and became “Ever Influential” in 2012.
 She is the recipient of San Francisco Travel's 2013 Silver Cable Car Award in recognition of her significant contribution to San Francisco tourism.
 She is also the recipient of the 2014 BOMA SF (Building Owners and Managers Association of San Francisco) Good Government Award in recognition of her exemplary leadership in city government.
 She was recently honored with the 2015 Human Rights Award for Community Building at the Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW).

 Prior to joining the government sector in 1996, Ms. Moyer previously held officer positions with two separate investment banking firms who specialized in municipal finance.